Gear-Up-Workouts/frontend-ionic-angular-ios/README.md

 - Use of **Angular Event Emitters** to activate global modals from child components
 - **Tabular** app design using **Angular Router**
 - Uses **Angular Proxy** to bypass CORS errors with local development
+- Dynamic object creation using data packaging from json returned by the RedditAPI

 In The Works
 --